elipZis/inertia-echo/README.md

 **After your first server start all tables will be created.
 Use the provided `repository/seed.sql` and seed the database with these.**

+## Usage
+After you started the server open a browser and navigate to your configured `server:port`.
+If you seeded with the provided SQL-File you may login with
+* johndoe@example.com
+* secret

 ## License and Credits
 This demo is released under the MIT license by [elipZis][1].